PoCInnovation/Workshops/software/17.gRPC/README.md

 ## :floppy_disk: Step 4 - The server

-> Let's get to the fun part : implementing the server.
+> :bulb: Let's get to the fun part : implementing the server.

 What's nice about gRPC is that is does a lot of the work for you.
 Because you and I are lazy, that's the dream.